ballerina-platform/ballerina-dev-website/swan-lake/learn/calling-java-code-from-ballerina.md

 ### Java to Ballerina Mapping

 #### Java Classes
-A Java class will be mapped onto a Ballerina class.
+A Java class will be mapped to a Ballerina class.
 This Ballerina class will have the same name as that of the Java class.

-E.g., Generated Ballerina class of the `java.util.ArrayDeque` class will be as follows.
+E.g., The generated Ballerina class of the `java.util.ArrayDeque` class will be as follows.
 ```ballerina
 @java:Binding {
     'class: "java.util.ArrayDeque"